 However, keep in mind that you need to have at least a 620-credit score to qualify for a conventional loan.
 You will pay a higher rate, too.
 If you have a low credit score, the FHA program may be a better fit.

-Our loan professionals can provide you with highly competitive conventional loans with excellent terms and rates, so contact us today!
+BD Nationwide can match you with the best conventional mortgage lenders online so you can receive quotes for highly competitive conventional loans with excellent terms and rates, so contact us today!